-Now foods is a company that started selling a few organic health foods and slowly became a renowned name in the health food world!
-And since they had their humble starts, they have decided to give a helping hand to those in need.
+NOW Foods is a company that started selling a few organic health foods and slowly became a renowned name in the health food world!
+And since they’ve had their humble starts, they have decided to give a helping hand to those in need.
 They have a long list of charitable projects you will be supporting when buying their products.

 As if this was not enough, the brand takes pride in being consciously trying to reduce their carbon footprint and support other efforts to help the environment.